StarCH4S3R/StarCH4S3R/README.md

 - 👋 Hi, I’m @StarCH4S3R
 - 👀 I’m interested in building humanity towards the stars.
 - 🌱 I’m currently expanding my understanding further in software engineering.
-- 💞️ I’m looking to collaborate on finding a better job.
+- 💞️ I’m looking to collaborate on more remote design work.

 <!---
 StarCH4S3R/StarCH4S3R is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.